Skip to content

 • Provided attentive and friendly service, resulting in a 20% increase in customer satisfaction ratings.

-• Collaborated with team members to resolve issues promptly, contributing to a 15% improvement in overall restaurant ambiance.
+• Collaborated with team members to resolve issues promptly, contributing to a 15% improvement in overall restaurant ambience.

 • Maintained cleanliness and organisation, leading to a 10% decrease in customer complaints about cleanliness.